 I found his calm, factual way of telling this tense and violent tale compelling.
 This high attention, low arousal approach to dealing with a crisis is exactly what I imagine to be necessary to do the kind of work the Outriders do.
-Lincoln Suh, the new officer trying earn the right to lead and experienced, established team, embodies this killer calm and garnsihes it with an engaging mix of humour and self-deprication.
+Lincoln Suh, the new officer trying to earn the right to lead an experienced, established team, embodies this killer calm and garnsihes it with an engaging mix of humour and self-deprication.

 I also liked the way Posey brought out the similarities between the Outriders and the military/spy team that they are up against.
 Both teams are driven to achieve goals that they believe in through violence and destruction.
-Neither wants to cause harm to by-standers.
+Neither wants to cause harm to bystanders.
 Neither mistreats the people that they capture.
 Yet either team will shoot the other on sight with no hesitation.

 James Lindgren does a great job of the narration, matching the controlled-calm of the text while still being able to keep the tension of the plot.

-Go HERE to read an interview with Jay Posey on how he cam e up with the ideas for “Outriders”.
+Go HERE to read an interview with Jay Posey on how he came up with the ideas for “Outriders”.